Estimated reading time: 6 minutes

 As a leader, you can’t afford to keep your team at arm’s length, and each person on your team should not be a stranger to you.

-Once you have a relationship with them, you will have benefits that makes it easier for you to inspire trust.
+Once you have a relationship with them, you will have benefits that make it easier for you to inspire trust.

 Take time to remember names and other details including their likes, dislikes, hobbies, strengths, weaknesses, etc. All these will help you understand each person better.